-If you develop any of these signs you should stop Etoricoxib Tablets and talk to your doctor immediately (see What you need to know before you take Etoricoxib Tablets section 2:
+If you develop any of these signs stop taking Etoricoxib and talk to your doctor immediately:

-- shortness of breath, chest pains, or ankle swelling appear or if they get worse - yellowing of the skin and eyes (jaundice) these are signs of liver problems - severe or continual stomach pain or your stools become black - an allergic reaction- which can include skin problems such as ulcers or blistering, or swelling of the face, lips, tongue, or throat which may cause difficulty in breathing
+- shortness of breath, chest pains, or ankle swelling appear or if they get worse - yellowing of the skin and eyes (jaundice) these are signs of liver problems - severe or continual stomach pain or your stools become black - an allergic reaction which can include skin problems such as ulcers or blistering, or swelling of the face, lips, tongue, or throat which may cause difficulty in breathing.

-The following side effects can occur during treatment with etoricoxib:
+The following side effects can occur during treatment with Etoricoxib:

-Very common: may affect more than 1 in 10 people
+Very common (may affect more than 1 in 10 people):

-• stomach pain
+• stomach pain.

-Common:may affect up to 1 in 10 people
+Common (may affect up to 1 in 10 people):

-- dry socket (inflammation and pain after a tooth extraction) - swelling of the legs and/or feet due to fluid retention (oedema) - dizziness, headache - palpitations (fast or irregular heartbeat), irregular heart rhythm (arrhythmia) - increased blood pressure - wheezing or shortness of breath (bronchospasms) - constipation, wind (excessive gas), gastritis (inflammation of the lining of the stomach), heartburn, diarrhoea, indigestion (dyspepsia)/stomach discomfort, nausea, being sick (vomiting), inflammation of the oesophagus, mouth ulcers - changes in blood tests related to your liver - bruising - weakness and fatigue, flu-like illness
+- dry socket (inflammation and pain after a tooth extraction) - swelling of the legs and/or feet due to fluid retention (oedema) - dizziness, headache - feeling your heartbeat, irregular heartbeat - increased blood pressure - wheezing or shortness of breath (bronchospasms) - constipation, wind (excessive gas), inflammation of the lining of the stomach (gastritis), heartburn, diarrhoea, indigestion (dyspepsia)/stomach discomfort, nausea, being sick (vomiting), inflammation of the oesophagus, mouth ulcers - changes in blood tests related to your liver - bruising - weakness and fatigue, flu-like illness.

-Uncommon:may affect up to 1 in 100 people
+Uncommon (may affect up to 1 in 100 people):

-- gastroenteritis (inflammation of the gastrointestinal tract that involves both the stomach and small intestine/stomach flu), upper respiratory infection, urinary tract infection - changes in laboratory values (decreased number of red blood cells, decreased number of white blood cells, platelets decreased)
+- inflammation of the gastrointestinal tract that involves both the stomach and small intestine/stomach flu (gastroenteritis) - upper respiratory infection - urinary tract infection - reduction in red blood cells which can make the skin pale and cause weakness or breathlessness - decreased number of white blood cells - reduction in blood platelets, which increases risk of bleeding or bruising - hypersensitivity (an allergic reaction including hives which may be serious enough to require immediate medical attention) - appetite increases or decreases, weight gain - anxiety, depression, decreases in mental sharpness; seeing, feeling or hearing things that are not there (hallucinations) - taste alteration, difficulty in sleeping, numbness or tingling, sleepiness - blurred vision, eye irritation and redness - ringing in the ears, vertigo (sensation of spinning while remaining still) - abnormal heart rhythm (atrial fibrillation), fast heart rate, heart failure, feeling of tightness, pressure or heaviness in the chest (angina pectoris), heart attack - flushing, stroke, mini-stroke (transient ischaemic attack [TIA]), severe increase in blood pressure; inflammation of blood vessels, often with skin rash - cough, breathlessness, nose bleed - stomach or bowel bloating, changes in your bowel habits, dry mouth, ulcers in the stomach or small intestine, inflammation of the stomach lining that can become serious and may lead to bleeding, irritable bowel syndrome, inflammation of the pancreas

-- hypersensitivity (an allergic reaction including hives which may be serious enough to require immediate medical attention) - appetite increases or decreases, weight gain - anxiety, depression, decreases in mental sharpness; seeing, feeling or hearing things that are not there (hallucinations) - taste alteration, inability to sleep, numbness or tingling, sleepiness - blurred vision, eye irritation and redness - ringing in the ears, vertigo (sensation of spinning while remaining still) - abnormal heart rhythm (atrial fibrillation), fast heart rate, heart failure, feeling of tightness, pressure or heaviness in the chest (angina pectoris), heart attack - flushing, stroke, mini-stroke (transient ischaemic attack), severe increase in blood pressure, inflammation of the blood vessels - cough, breathlessness, nose bleed - stomach or bowel bloating, changes in your bowel habits, dry mouth, stomach ulcer, inflammation of the stomach lining that can become serious and may lead to bleeding, irritable bowel syndrome, inflammation of the pancreas - swelling of the face, skin rash or itchy skin, redness of the skin - muscle cramp/spasm, muscle pain/stiffness - high levels of potassium in your blood, changes in blood or urine tests relating to your kidney, serious kidney problems - chest pain
+- swelling of the face, skin rash or itchy skin, redness of the skin - muscle cramp/spasm, muscle pain/stiffness - high levels of potassium in your blood which can cause abnormal heart rhythm, changes in blood or urine tests relating to your kidney, serious kidney problems - chest pain.

-Rare:may affect up to 1 in 1,000 people
+Rare (may affect up to 1 in 1,000 people):

-- angioedema (an allergic reaction with swelling of the face, lips, tongue and/or throat which may cause difficulty in breathing or swallowing, which may be serious enough to require immediate medical attention)/anaphylactic/anaphylactoid reactions including shock (a serious allergic reaction that requires immediate medical attention) - confusion, restlessness - liver problems (hepatitis) - low blood levels of sodium - liver failure, yellowing of the skin and/or eyes (jaundice) - severe skin reactions
+- a serious allergic reaction with swelling of the face, lips, tongue and/or throat which may cause difficulty in breathing or swallowing (angioedema)/anaphylactic/anaphylactoid reactions including shock (serious allergic reactions that require immediate medical attention) - confusion, restlessness - inflammation of the liver (hepatitis), liver failure, yellowing of the skin and/or eyes (jaundice) - low blood levels of sodium which can cause tiredness and confusion, muscle twitching, fits and coma - severe skin reactions.